Some of my published work. I will include more as time allows; hope you find these of value.

 “How Do You Measure Up To The Limestone Test?”
 Summit Magazine, March-April 1982: The art of climbing and protecting yourself while climbing limestone.

-“Mental Training for Mountaineering?”
-Summit Magazine, April-May 1980: Physical vs. Mental Training for athletes.
-Tips for a better mental training, and the importance of it.
+“Mental Training ?”
+Summit Magazine, April-May 1980: and Emergency, Journal of Emergency Medicine Tips for a better mental training, and the importance of it.

 “Neff’s Cave: a cool change of pace” Summit Magazine August-September 1980: Details concerning permission to enter